mitsuba-renderer/drjit/docs/types.rst

   - :py:func:`drjit.fma`
   - :py:func:`drjit.rcp`

-- The following operations Reciprocation via :py:func:`drjit.rcp()` returns the matrix inverse.
+- Reciprocation via :py:func:`drjit.rcp()` returns the matrix inverse.

 To give an example, if ``a``, ``b``, ``c`` below were all matrices, then the